Algebraic independence and normality of the values of Mahler's functions: Notations and Results

-where $x=\left(1:f_1(y):\dots:f_n(y)\right)\in\mpp^n_{\mcc}$. \end{theorem} \begin{remark} The definition of $\Dist(x,W)$ (for a point $x\in\mpp^n$ and a subvariety $W$of the same space) can be found in \cite{NP}, Chapter~6, \S~5 or~\cite{EZ2010}, \S~1.3 (see~\cite[Definition~1.17]{EZ2010} and discussion after it)).
-There are two simple cases which are important for understanding of this notion.
-First of all, if $W$ is a hypersurface defined by a homogeneous polynomial $P$, then $\Dist(x,W)$ is essentially $\|P(x)\|$ (more precisely, in this case $\log\Dist(x,W)=\log\|P(x)\|-\deg(P)\cdot\log\|x\|-\log\|P\|$).
-So essentially if $k=n-1$ is admitted in the statement of Theorem~\ref{annexe_theo_ia1}, one can substitute $\log\|P(x)\|$ in place of $\log\Dist(x,W)$ in the left hand side of~\eqref{annexe_theo_ia1_result}.
-In this particular case one obtains the estimate which is usually considered itself as a measure of algebraic independence
+where $x=\left(1:f_1(y):\dots:f_n(y)\right)\in\mpp^n_{\mcc}$. \end{theorem} \begin{remark} The definition of $\Dist(x,W)$, for a point $x\in\mpp^n$ and a subvariety $W$of the same space, can be found in \cite[ Chapter~6, \S~5]{NP} or~\cite[\S~1.3]{EZ2010} (see~\cite[Definition~1.17]{EZ2010} and discussion after it).
+There are two simple cases which are, in a sense, the most important.
+First of all, if $W$ is a hypersurface defined by a homogeneous polynomial $P$, then $\Dist(x,W)$ is essentially $|P(x)|$ (more precisely, in this case $\log\Dist(x,W)=\log|P(x)|-\deg(P)\cdot\log|x|-\log|P|$, a so called \emph{normalized value of $P$ at $x$}, which gets rid of common factors in coordinates of a representative of the projective point $x$ and of the size of coefficients of $P$).
+So essentially if $k=n-1$ in Theorem~\ref{annexe_theo_ia1}, then one can, roughly speaking, substitute $\log|P(x)|$ in place of $\log\Dist(x,W)$ in the left hand side of~\eqref{annexe_theo_ia1_result}.